4 Great Activities to Keep Seniors with Dementia Engaged

 When someone needs more help, you may need to prompt them so they won’t become frustrated.

-If they get stuck, point out the next step, give them an item needed, or ask what the following action is.
+If they get stuck, point out the next step, provide the necessary item, or ask what the next action is.

 For example, when they're getting dressed, you could point to the shirt first.
 When that’s on, point to the pants or ask, “What’s next?”